Michelk-byte/BPMN-FYP/README.md

 Due to IntelliJ's "Add Maven Support" feature, it will immediately recognize it as a maven.
 Dependencies will be resolved without any user interaction.

 That's it!
 Press Shift+F10 or click the Run button to start the project.
+By default, Spring Boot uses the 8080 port number to start the embedded Tomcat server.
+Start a browser at [localhost:8080](http://localhost:8080/), and let the magic begin!

 ### Connect to Database